Trodelvy® (sacituzumab govitecan-hziy)

 cOne patient in the TPC + pembro group had an ECOG PS ≥2.

-fWhile 20 patients were included in the stratified subgroup of prior exposure to anti-PD-(L)1 therapy (yes) per the interactive response technology system, only six patients received prior treatment with anti-PD-(L)1 agents per the clinical database.
+fWhile 20 patients were included in the stratified subgroup of prior exposure to anti-PD-(L)1 therapy (yes) per the interactive response technology system, only 6 patients received prior treatment with anti-PD-(L)1 agents per the clinical database.

 Efficacy1